Summer Violin Institute

 Close

-Violinist I-Hao Lee’s teaching career has culminated in notable achievements by his students, who have won top prizes at the Queen Elisabeth, Young Concert Artists, Sarasate, Sion-Valais, Cooper, and Postacchini International competitions, an Avery Fisher Career Grant, and performances with major orchestras such as the Boston Symphony and Cleveland Orchestra.
+Violinist I-Hao Lee’s active teaching career has culminated in notable achievements by his students – top prizes at the Queen Elisabeth, Young Concert Artists, Sarasate, Tibor Varga, Cooper, Postacchini International Competitions, an Avery Fisher Career Grant, and performances with major orchestras such as the Boston Symphony, Cleveland Orchestra, Detroit Symphony Orchestra, Houston Symphony, Milwaukee Symphony Orchestra, Orchestra of St. Luke’s and Mariinsky Orchestra.
+His former students are members of major orchestras including the Los Angeles Philharmonic.

-Lee has given master classes throughout the U.S. and Taiwan and has taught violin and chamber music at Manhattanville College and the Great Mountains Music Festival and School.
-He is on faculty at the Green Mountain Chamber Music Festival in Vermont and is also the founder and artistic director of Amadeus Music School N.Y.C.
+Lee has given master classes throughout the U.S., China and Taiwan, and has taught violin and chamber music at Manhattanville College and the Great Mountains Music Festival and School.
+Lee is the artistic director of I-Hao Lee Program, a two-week music festival for young musicians, in Jiangsu, China.

-Born in Yilan, Taiwan, Lee received his Bachelor and Master of Music degrees from Juilliard and his Doctor of Musical Arts from Stony Brook University.
-His major teachers include Hyo Kang and Dorothy DeLay.
+Born in Yilan, Taiwan, Lee received his Bachelor and Master of Music degrees from The Juilliard School, and his Doctor of Musical Arts from Stony Brook University.
+His major teachers include Dorothy DeLay and Hyo Kang.

 Ilya Kaler